microsoft/TypeScript-Handbook/pages/Modules.md

 > **A note about terminology:**
 It's important to note that in TypeScript 1.5, the nomenclature has changed.
 "Internal modules" are now "namespaces".
-"External modules" are now simply "modules", as to align with [ECMAScript 2015 (also known as ES6)](http://www.ecma-international.org/ecma-262/6.0/)'s terminology.
+"External modules" are now simply "modules", as to align with [ECMAScript 2015 (also known as ES6)](http://www.ecma-international.org/ecma-262/6.0/)'s terminology, (namely that `module X {` is equivalent to the now-preferred `namespace X {`).

 # Introduction

 Starting with the ECMAScript 2015, JavaScript has a concept of modules.
 TypeScript shares this concept.

-Modules are executed within their own scope, and not in the global scope; this means that variables, functions, classes, etc., declared in a module are not visible outside the module unless they are explicitly exported using one of the [`export` forms](#export).
+Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they are explicitly exported using one of the [`export` forms](#export).
-Conversely, to consume a variable, function, class, interface, etc., exported from a different module, it has to be imported using one of the [`import` forms](#import).
+Conversely, to consume a variable, function, class, interface, etc. exported from a different module, it has to be imported using one of the [`import` forms](#import).

 Modules are declarative; the relationships between modules are specified in terms of imports and exports at the file level.